 Humidity absorbers or desiccants can be used to dry seeds.
 This comes in handy for smaller seed batches that fit into a glass jar, a plastic box or barrel.
-This technique is also recommended in (sub)tropical regions, in which high humidity levels make drying seeds a challenge.
-Silica gel is easily available and practical to use.

-Zeolite drying beads are also available.
-Using calcium chloride (CaCl2) is also an option, although less practical, because it cannot be regenerated for reuse and produces a liquid salt solution as it absorbs humidity.
+This technique is also recommended in (sub)tropical regions, when high humidity levels make drying seeds a challenge.
+Silica gel is easily available in Europe and practical to use.
+Clay drying beads are available in some other countries.
+Using calcium chloride (CaCl2) is also an option, although less practical.